jaantollander/dotfiles-arch/README.md

 - The `config` (optional) subdirectory contains the config files.
 - The `data` (optional) subdirectory contains the data files.
-- The `config.sh` script, which creates configuration and data directories and copies or links the configuration and data files to their appropriate locations such as `$XDG_CONFIF_HOME` or `$HOME` for configuration files or `$XDG_DATA_HOME` for data files.
+- The `config.sh` script, which creates configuration and data directories and copies or links the configuration and data files to their appropriate locations such as `$HOME` or `$XDG_CONFIG_HOME` for configuration files or `$XDG_DATA_HOME` for data files.
 - The `packages.sh` script installs the required packages for the program with `pacman` or `yay`.

 I aim to keep the configurations as modular as possible and the configuration scripts indempotent.